 With Raw & Juicy gone, there was an opportunity left for another smoothie place to come in and Green Stream answered the call.
 You can find everything from juices to acai bowls to smoothies on their menu.
 Unfortunately, their menu isn’t available online but you can easily find it outside the airstream.

 If I’m honest, I haven’t felt particularly drawn to this one due to my own dietary preferences.
 My hormones are quite fickle and I need a balance of protein, fat & fiber to keep my energy happy.
 But if you’re looking for a boost of vitamins or a quick treat, be sure to stop by!

 Depending on when you’re planning your trip, the taco bar might not be open again.
 There’s been quite a bit of renovations and moving around in Seaside since Raw & Juicy left their post last year.
 However, if they are open and you need a quick, easy gluten free option, definitely check them out!
 The drinks don’t offer much in terms of alcohol.
 You’d be better off to save your money there and snag a large mimosa at Modica Market (see first picture).
 But the tacos are tasty!
 I can’t wait for them to open back up again so we can enjoy a lovely afternoon meal in the sunshine!

 What about you?
 Have you fallen in love with anywhere in Seaside, Fl?
 Where’s your favorite spot for gluten free options?
-I’d love to know below!
+If you want more up to date foodie finds, be sure to come follow me on Instagram.
+Or subscribe to our newsletter so you never miss a post.
 Until next time.
 Xoxo, Savvy